 I used to watch Dawson's Creek.
-It was something of a guilty pleasure.
-Although it was for teenage hearts it succeeded in touching mine.
+It was something of a guilty pleasure being for teenage hearts, though it succeeded in touching mine.
 The reasons were simple.
 It resonated with my own coming-of-age and took me back to a seminal time when the attitudes and values that would inform my life were crystallised.
 A kind of spirituality was born in me then which would evolve down the years.
 The friendships made have a special memory which has become all the more marked with time.

 introduced me to the joys of Arran.
 At sixteen he had been the conduit for most of what would become important to me: playing in bands, writing songs and recording music.
 It was him who first asked me what I thought of a particular album's production.
 I didn't even know what production was but made up some plausible comment in response.
 One time, he sat me down, handed me a guitar and had me write a song.
 We multi-tracked vocal harmonies together on a Sony reel-to-reel and I was interested to learn I had a facility with that whole process.
 The things he threw at me I could do.
 But I didn't really know I could do them until Allan provided the setting.
 And I've come to know that settings are all important in everything.